 If an employee believes that a condition of employment or a decision affecting him or her is unjust or inequitable, he or she is encouraged to follow the following steps.
 This procedure does not bar individuals from filing claims in other forums to the extent permitted by state or federal law.
 The employee may discontinue the procedure at any step.
-Written complaints can be sent to Kate Keplinger, Chief Operating Officer, or delivered to 200 Douglas Street NE, Washington, DC 20002.
+Written complaints should be sent to Pam Greene, Director of Human Resources, or delivered to 200 Douglas Street NE, Washington, DC 20002.